devcbandung/clashofcode-testdata-and-solution/README.md

 ### Initializing

 Before you can start generating test cases, you should run these commands.
-These are only tested inside Ubuntu 18.04 on WSL2, but it should run as well on other UNIX-based environments.
+These are only tested on [Ubuntu 18.04 on WSL2](https://wiki.ubuntu.com/WSL), but it should run as well on other UNIX-based environments.

 - Install necessary executables (`g++` and `zip`):
     ```bash